 The authors are aware of some district court judges who have crafted stays to preclude the third party requester from using art that could or should have been brought during the reexamination proceeding.
 Also note that there are express limitations regarding subsequent submissions of prior art in inter partes reexaminations.
+Specifically, after the reexamination order, the third party requester may only cite additional prior art that is (1) necessary to rebut a finding of fact by the examiner, (2) necessary to rebut a response of the patent owner, or (3) which for the first time became known to the requester after filing the request provided certain conditions are met.
+148

 Further, the trial team may be subject to the PTO's duty of disclosure requirements, as discussed above.
-If the withheld art was disclosed during the litigation, for example as part of the accused infringer's invalidity contentions, then the patent owner or the patent owner's reexamination team may have the ability, or indeed the duty, to submit that withheld art and have it considered during the reexamination.
+149 If the withheld art was disclosed during the litigation, for example as part of the accused infringer's invalidity contentions, then the patent owner or the patent owner's reexamination team may have the ability, or indeed the duty, to submit that withheld art and have it considered during the reexamination.
 One question to consider is whether the litigation team's knowledge of material prior art could be imputed to a patent owner.
 In short, many traps exist for the unwary, and patent owners must take care to avoid conduct that could result in inequitable conduct charges.